Thórsmörk – Rjúpnafell and the hidden valley

 The opal fields of Lightning Ridge – The mesmerizing draw of luminous stone

-2 thoughts on “Thórsmörk – Rjúpnafell and the hidden valley”
+2 thoughts on “Thórsmörk – Rjúpnafell and the hidden valley

-Hello Veronica, nice to see you again here in the comments! 🙂 Yes, when the zigzag path fades out, you need to turn left just before you reach the big bald rock sticking out.
-It’s the first picture below the paragraph ‘The way back down from Rjúpnafell‘.
+1. Hello Veronica, nice to see you again here in the comments! 🙂 Yes, when the zigzag path fades out, you need to turn left just before you reach the big bald rock sticking out.
+It’s the first picture below the paragraph ‘The way back down from Rjúpnafell’.
 Look for the path to go up there.
 Don’t continue straight on across the rock – even though you’ll see another tiny path – as you will then get to the Scary Bit!
-Have a great trip to Iceland.
-Thórsmörk is so beautiful, you’ll be spoiled for choice!